nytud/emtsv/README.md

 ## Testing

+### Command-line interface

-To automatically check that everything is ok simply run:
+To automatically check that everything is ok with the command-line interface simply run:

 ```bash
 ./test.sh